Uakaris/portfolio/README.md

 # Project Information

-This is my current portolfio made to showcase my experience and recent projects.
+This is my current working portfolio made to showcase my experience and recent projects.

 ## Build